danriti/moleskine/travis-deploy-pypi/README.md

 So before we begin, I'd like to state a few assumptions:

-- You're familiar with PyPI
+- You are familiar with PyPI
-- You're familiar with how a standard Python package is setup
+- You are familiar with how a standard Python package is setup
-- You're familiar with Travis CI
+- You are familiar with Travis CI

 If any of these are a foreign topic for you, I'd suggest doing some more reading on those topics before continuing.
 For the rest, lets get started!